E-mail From Chile and

 watched him run off while I was face-down on the ground.
 All I could think was 'What the

 heck just happened?!?'
-(I can't say the actual words I was
+(I can't say the actual words I was actually thinking as the kids I

 used to babysit are on this distribution list).
 Anyway, the guy is going to realize that karma